weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 The installation and configuration with Docker and Kubernetes is out of scope for this tutorial, as all code examples include references to a WCS instance.
 To learn about deploying Weaviate locally, follow the [installation documentation](/developers/weaviate/current/installation/){:target="_blank"} page.

-If you feel comfortable making a few changes to the code examples in the tutorial and you prefer to run Weaviate locally.
-You can set up Weaviate with Docker in two steps:
+If you feel comfortable making a few changes to the code examples in the tutorial and you prefer to run Weaviate locally, you can set up Weaviate with Docker in two steps:

 0. Get `docker-compose.yml` configuration file by calling:
     ```js